 If you are writing to publish you will find most Journal referencing styles are available through Zotero, if in doubt contact the publisher for guidance.

-The reference management tools supported at Leeds Beckett (Zotero, Mendeley and Endnote) help you collect and organise your references and cite them in multiple styles in word processors.
-This page contains guides for each tool showing you how to install the software and build your library.
+The reference management tools supported at Leeds Beckett are Zotero and Endnote.
+These tools help you collect and organise your references and cite them in multiple styles in word processors.
+This guide will show you how to install the software and build your library.
 All tools work across different platforms, and each web importer works on most browsers, however it is advised that you check the websites to confirm yours are supported.